About Stokes Croft Land Trust

 Sue Kilroe

 The PRSC crew are wholeheartedly delighted to have SCLT as our landlords and wish the Trust a great future.
 Within PRSC my primary role is to run Stokes Croft China shop and on line sales, additionally I am a board member.
 I greatly value the creativity and community facing work of PRSC.
-It is a small CSI and like all such independent businesses, facing real challenge.
-The next months will be critical as we work to radically change how we run.
 My commitment will be to this project and to keeping SCLT informed and engaged.

-My path to PRSC isn’t straightforward, but for me it is very interesting.
 I live in Stokes Croft.
 For 30 years I have watched this neighbourhood first benefit and now being threatened by the forces of gentrification.
 I welcome SCLT action to counter this harm.
 My dual career, teaching public policy at Bristol Uni and working as a mental health nurse, seems to have prepared me well to understand the context of the work we do.
-On retiring l have become an ‘aged activist’ campaigning for the NHS, against TTIP and on Climate all of which has been enabled by PRSC and it’s crew.
+On retiring l have become an ‘aged activist’ campaigning for the NHS, against TTIP and on Climate all of which has been enabled by PRSC and its crew.

 Additionally I have a life long belief in the benefits of Trusts.
 My Irish family sold the Irish Times to itself into a Trust, with the result it still runs as an astonishingly good newspaper free of the pressured of greedy media moguls.
 I would hope that my grand children will watch SCLT and PRSC bring lasting benefit to this, their community.